latticexyz/mud/guides/introduction.md

 - `ecs-browser`: A data explorer to visualize and edit on-chain and local component values - made possible by storing state in a standardized and introspectable way.
 - `std-contracts`/`std-client`: MUD standard libraries for contract and client development.

-Now that you have a basic understanding of the core of MUD and the principles behind it, let's dive into a MUD project.
+Now that you have a basic understanding of the core of MUD and its principles, let's dive into a MUD project.